timoruohomaki/xojo-config-framework/README.md

 # Xojo Configuration Manager

-A framework for managing local configuration in Xojo applications using YAML format.
+A modern, flexible, and automated framework for managing local configuration in Xojo applications using YAML format.

 ## Overview

 This framework provides a clean, object-oriented approach to managing application configuration in Xojo.
 The configuration is stored in YAML format using the Einhugur YAML plugin and is saved in the user's preferences folder.

+The key feature of this framework is its use of introspection to automatically handle property serialization based on visibility - all public properties are automatically saved in the configuration file, while private properties (starting with "m") are ignored.

 ## Features

-- YAML-based configuration storage
+- **Automatic property handling** - All public properties are automatically serialized
-- Automatic loading/saving of configuration
+- **YAML-based configuration** - Human-readable configuration format
-- Type-safe property access
+- **Automatic loading/saving** - Configuration is loaded on instantiation and saved in the destructor
+- **Type-safe property access** - Support for various data types including strings, numbers, booleans, dates, and collections
-- Error handling and validation
+- **Error handling and validation** - Robust error recovery
+- **Locale support** - Works with locale settings where thousand separator is "." and decimal separator is ","
-- Support for various data types:
+- **Advanced features** - Support for sections, encryption, and more
-  - Basic types (String, Integer, Boolean)
-  - DateTime (ISO8601/RFC3339 format)
-  - String arrays
-  - Dictionaries (string:string maps)
-  - Custom object types

 ## Requirements